Satire: Age of Enlightenment

 Alexander Pope (b.
 May 21, 1688) was a satirist known for his Horatian satirist style and translation of the Iliad.
 Famous throughout and after the long 18th century, Pope died in 1744.
 Pope, in his The Rape of the Lock, is delicately chiding society in a sly but polished voice by holding up a mirror to the follies and vanities of the upper class.
 Pope does not actively attack the self-important pomp of the British aristocracy, but rather presents it in such a way that gives the reader a new perspective from which to easily view the actions in the story as foolish and ridiculous.
 A mockery of the upper class, more delicate and lyrical than brutal, Pope nonetheless is able to effectively illuminate the moral degradation of society to the public.
 The Rape of the Lock assimilates the masterful qualities of a heroic epic, such as the Iliad, which Pope was translating at the time of writing The Rape of the Lock.
 However, Pope applied these qualities satirically to a seemingly petty egotistical elitist quarrel to prove his point wryly.

 Other satirical works by Pope include the Epistle to Dr Arbuthnot.

-Daniel Defoe pursued a more journalistic type of satire, being famous for his The True-Born Englishman which mocks xenophobic patriotism, and The Shortest-Way with the Dissenters—advocating religious toleration by means of an ironical exaggeration of the highly intolerant attitudes of his time.
+Daniel Defoe pursued a more journalistic type of satire, being famous for his The True-Born Englishman which mocks xenophobic patriotism, and The Shortest-Way with the Dissenters—advocating religious toleration by means of an ironic exaggeration of the highly intolerant attitudes of his time.

 The pictorial satire of William Hogarth is a precursor to the development of political cartoons in 18th-century England.
 The medium developed under the direction of its greatest exponent, James Gillray from London.
 With his satirical works calling the king (George III), prime ministers and generals (especially Napoleon) to account, Gillray's wit and keen sense of the ridiculous made him the pre-eminent cartoonist of the era.